 Where no other delivery period is indicated, your order will be delivered within Germany within 4 to 5 business days after conclusion of contract (for advance payment: after receipt of payment).
 Please note that no deliveries will be made on Sundays and public holidays, and that delivery times to other countries can be significantly longer.
 We would advise placing any international orders well in advance.High five for this question!
 You can buy our products in a number of partner cafés, delicatessen and concept stores.
 Check out our Storefinder!

-Unfortunately, we cannot offer a guarantee, but we can assure you that we will process any orders placed by 4 pm on December 22nd on time, so that they will most likely be delivered for Christmas.
-The last lot of packages will usually be picked up on the 23rd and should be delivered on the 24th, however, these dates can vary if it’s a weekend.
+Unfortunately, we cannot offer a guarantee, but we can assure you that we will process any orders placed by 1 pm on December 20nd on time, so that they will most likely be delivered for Christmas.
+The last packages will usually be picked up on the 23rd and should be - with a little luck - delivered on the 24th, however, these dates can vary if it’s a weekend.

 This is currently not possible, but we’re working on it!
 As our postmen and women will be exceptionally busy during the Christmas period, we suggest you order 7 to 8 working days before your preferred delivery date.